Cornwall is one of the most popular staycation destinations for Brits and here are some of the best things to do in Cornwall.

-The iconic Tate Gallery, Barbara Hepworth Museum, restaurants, various events and excellent beaches in the area attract numerous visitors to this charming fishing harbour.
+The iconic Tate Gallery, Barbara Hepworth Museum, restaurants, and various events in the area attract numerous visitors to this charming fishing harbour.

 You’ll find some great restaurants in St Ives – including Fish for Thought, and the Idle Rocks Restaurant.

 St Ives is one of the best places to pick up the energy for all the watersports and hiking possibilities in Cornwall!